Keith Appling

-Keith Damon Appling (born February 13, 1992) is a former American basketball player and convicted murderer.
+Keith Damon Appling (born February 13, 1992) is an American former basketball player and convicted murderer.
 After going undrafted in the 2014 NBA draft, Appling appeared sporadically for the Orlando Magic before being waived in 2016.
 He played college basketball for Michigan State University.

-High school career
+Early life

 Appling played high school basketball at Pershing High School in Detroit.
 In 2009, as a junior, he led his team to win the Michigan High School Athletic Association Class A Basketball Championship.
-During the title game, he set a MHSAA Championship Game record by scoring 49 points beating the previous record of 47 established by Antoine Joubert in 1983.
+During the title game, he set a MHSAA Championship Game record by scoring 49 points, beating the previous record of 47 established by Antoine Joubert in 1983.
 The next year, as a senior, he was the Mr. Basketball of Michigan award winner.
-At the end of his high school career, he was considered a high level recruit and was the 34th ranked player using the RSCI (Recruiting Services Consensus Index) rankings.
+At the end of his high school career, he was considered a high-level recruit and was the 34th-ranked player using the RSCI (Recruiting Services Consensus Index) rankings.
 In his senior campaign, Appling averaged 28 points, 6 rebounds and 5 assists.
 He was selected to play in the 2010 McDonald's All-American Boys Game during which he scored 10 points.

 College career

 As a freshman at MSU, Appling averaged 6.4 points and 2.8 rebounds per game while shooting over 41% from three-point range.
 In his sophomore year, he averaged 11.6 points, 2.9 rebounds and 3.9 assists per game.
-He earned All-Big Ten third team honors while leading the Spartans to the Big Ten regular season and tournament championship.
-In his junior year, he started every game and led the Spartans in scoring with 13.4 points a game and assists with 3.3 per game while earning All-Big Ten second team honors.
+He earned All-Big Ten third-team honors while leading the Spartans to the Big Ten regular-season and tournament championship.
+In his junior year, he started every game and led the Spartans in scoring with 13.4 points a game and assists with 3.3 per game while earning All-Big Ten second-team honors.
 In his senior year, he averaged 11.2 points, 3.0 rebounds and 4.5 assists per game.